techidaily/site-ai-voice-clone/source/_posts/2024-approved-what-is-ai-background-generator-wondershare-virbo-glossary.md

  If you are wondering**how to access Sora** , unfortunately, it is still restricted.
 As of now, Sorais only accessible to a select group of researchers known as the "red team."
 These experts are tasked with examining the model for any potential issues.

- OpenAI has not provided a definitive[public release date for](https://community.openai.com/t/new-openai-announcement-sora-creating-video-from-text/628159) [**Sora**](https://community.openai.com/t/new-openai-announcement-sora-creating-video-from-text/628159) , but it is anticipated to occur in 2024\.
+ OpenAI has not provided a definitive [public release date for](https://community.openai.com/t/new-openai-announcement-sora-creating-video-from-text/628159) [**Sora**](https://community.openai.com/t/new-openai-announcement-sora-creating-video-from-text/628159) , but it is anticipated to occur in 2024\.
 For updates and further details, you can regularly visit the OpenAI website.

 ## Part 4\.
 How To Use Sora AI